Trapping Regions for Quadratic Systems with Generalized Lossless Nonlinearities: Numerical Examples

 \section{Numerical Examples}

 Numerical results for three examples are provided here.
 Section \ref{Sec: Modified Lorenz–Stenflo System} discusses an example with a generalized lossless nonlinearity.
 The examples in Sections \ref{Sec: Unsteady Aerodynamics Model} and \ref{Sec: Two-dimensional Academic Example} have nonlinearities that are lossless in the standard sense, and the proposed procedure of computing the shift coordinates leads to tighter trapping regions for these two examples compared to prior methods.
 All the results in this section are computed in MATLAB R2025b using cvx with SDPT3 as the solver.
 We take $\epsilon = 10^{-6}$ and set \texttt{cvx\_precision} to `best' to promote high numerical accuracy.
-The polynomial computations (see Section \ref{sec: Global Trapping Region Analysis}) are carried out using the `collect' and `poly2basis' routines in SOSTOOLS \cite{sostools}.
-The largest principal semi-major axis length is used to determine ellipsoid `size'.
-For a trapping ellipsoid $\mathcal{E}(P,r)$, it is given by $\alpha := \frac{r}{\sqrt{\lambda_{\mathrm{min}}(P)}}$ \cite{pope2008ellipsoids}.
-We refer to $\alpha$ as the ``spherical trapping radius'', which facilitates comparison with existing spherical trapping region results.
-Note that $\mathcal{E}(P,r) \subseteq \mathcal{B}(\alpha)$ as $\mathcal{B}(\alpha)$ circumscribes $\mathcal{E}(P,r)$.
-Thus, trajectories will eventually converge to $\mathcal{B}(\alpha)$, which is not necessarily a trapping region as it might not be invariant.
-Trapping ellipsoids are computed on a $\chi$ grid of 100 logarithmically spaced points between 0.1 and 10.
-The GEVP \eqref{eq:trapping_optimization_GEVP} is solved using a bisection on $r$.
-The codes are available at \url{https://github.com/digantabhattacharjee/Ellipsoidal-global-trapping}
+The polynomial computations (see Section \ref{Sec: Analysis Conditions}) are carried out using the `collect' and `poly2basis' routines in SOSTOOLS \cite{sostools}.
+These computations lead to $G$, which is fixed for a given quadratic nonlinearity.
+For the Lorenz attractor in \eqref{eq:Lorenz_system}, $G$ is a $9 \times 5$ matrix of zeroes with the non-zero entries